Tour Length

 “It all depends on what you’d like to see, both in terms of animals and landscapes.
 East and southern Africa have by far the greatest choice of iconic safari parks and reserves.
 In the case of East Africa, these include Lake Manyara National Park, Tarangire National Park, Ngorongoro Crater and Serengeti National Park (all in Tanzania), and the Masai Mara National Reserve, Lake Nakuru National Park, Amboseli National Park and Samburu National Reserve (all in Kenya).
 Pick any of these and you’re sure to love the experience.
 In southern Africa, there’s Kruger National Park (South Africa), Etosha National Park (Namibia) and Hwange National Park (Zimbabwe), to say nothing of the Central Kalahari Game Reserve and Okavango Delta in Botswana.
 In both Africa’s east and south, these are just the beginning of a rich and diverse array of parks, reserves and conservancies.
 Take the time to research these parks and beyond, then begin the entirely pleasurable process of trying to match a destination and all it has to offer with the kind of safari you dream of enjoying.”

-2What accommodation options can I expect on a 4-day African safari?
+2What accommodation options can I expect?

 “Such is Africa’s variety when it comes to safari accommodation that there is no easy answer to this question.
 One of the variables to consider is your budget: there is a world of difference between accommodation types and experiences for budget and luxury safaris, with so many nuances of variety in between.
 Generally, the more you pay, the more luxury and better service you can expect, although there are plenty of outstanding budget options all across Africa.
 At the budget end of the spectrum, you can expect to camp in small two-person tents where you’ll sleep on the ground, or stay in simple safari tents with beds or lodge rooms.
 In the mid-range and high-end categories, there are lodges, tented camps and hotels with different degrees of luxury to look forward to.”